-Do Restaurants Use Sous Vide?
+Do Restaurants use Sous Vide?
 Do Professional Chefs Use Sous Vide?
-You and I have wondered about it – you’re here, aren’t you?
+You and I have wondered about it!
 I’m going to look at whether that’s true in this day and age.
 Spoiler alert, professional chefs do use sous vide.

 In the culinary world today, very few professional chefs do not use sous vide in their cooking, although most choose to keep their lips sealed about it (pun intended).